Feb 18, 2021

 Large grower Revol Greens marketing proprietary organic fertilizer

-Large-scale indoor greens grower Revol Greens recently this week rolled out a proprietary plant-based organic nutrient its marketing as “the next step in a nationwide organic greenhouse program.”
+Large-scale indoor greens grower Revol Greens recently rolled out a proprietary plant-based organic nutrient its marketing as “the next step in a nationwide organic greenhouse program.”

 The newly developed Plant Fed organic fertilizer is fueling Revol’s product lines, which includes USDA-certified Organic Spring Mix, Green & Red Duo and Romaine Crunch.

 “The path to organic is a natural evolution for Revol Greens,” Mark Schulze, CEO at Revol Greens said in a news release.
 “Our high technology facilities are designed to optimize Mother Nature while eliminating the need for pesticides, fungicides, and herbicides.
 The plant-based, natural fertilizer developed by our research and development team is an extension of our goal to provide the healthiest, most natural leafy greens to our customers.
 We’re proud of this significant innovation for our industry and our ability to expand more of our heathy leafy green products made from our Grown Clean and Green process to American tables.”

 In developing the plant-based fertilizer, Revol considering the risks of food-borne illnesses associated with animal byproducts.

 “This new organic nutrient source means that our lettuce is fed by plants.
 We’ve devoted years of research and testing to perfect this solution,” Marc Vergeldt, R&D director at Revol Greens said in the release.
 “We are the first grower – indoor or outdoor – to use such a source at scale.”